Web Communication Technologies (WebTech)

 Bellingham, WA 98225

 Get to know Max: Max has been involved in web development for over 15 years and has loved taking apart and building physical and digital things since a young age.
 Solving big problems with open source tools has been a passion since beginning work in Higher Education.
-He is happily married to a talented woman and is soon to be a father.
+He is happily married to a talented woman and is a father of an energetic little boy.
 He attended the College of Idaho majoring in management information systems with a minor in computer science and received his master in teaching from Western.
 When not at Western he can be found with grease under his fingernails working on cars and bikes.

 - Web Developer/Designer